 I was in my late thirties when I was diagnosed with generalized anxiety disorder (GAD).
 As a child of the ’60s born of immigrant parents who survived both the Great Depression and World War II—each of them with their own harrowing experiences—I was raised with a “don’t complain, pull up your bootstraps and get on with it” mentality.
 As such, I grew up feeling unworthy of my anxiety.
 Continue reading on HealthyPlace.com.

-Read more of my blogs on mental illness here.
+See more of my posts here.

 I am a semi-retired freelance writer.
 I recently discovered I have aphantasia (inability to visualize, aka mind-blindness).
 Despite my lifelong inability to visualize - or perhaps because of it - I have learned to adapt, bending my capabilities in imaginative ways to service my creativity.
 As a storyteller with aphantasia, I imagine our wondrous world through the lenses of perception, memory, and feeling, seeking to write passionate, sometimes humorous, tales full of possibilities.

 1 thought on “Feeling Unworthy of My Anxiety”